 App indexing provides links to app content on Google Search.
-For Android devices, this includes an install button for your app as well as personal content results in the Google app.
+For Android devices, this includes an install button for your app and personal content results in the Google app.

-The install button for your app appears next to your homepage search result, providing users with an easy path to installing your app to view content.
+The install button for your app appears next to your homepage search result.
+Tproviding users with an easy path to installing your app to view content.